 For many reasons, dogs might have a persistent and continuous cough.
 For younger pups that were recently adopted or placed in boarding, a persistent cough could be a sign of kennel cough.
 In older dogs, a persistent cough could indicate a tumour near the heart or lung cancer.
 Because of the bleeding and the pressure on the heart, they certainly face difficulty while exercising.

-9. Persistent lameness or stiffness
+9. Persistent Lameness or Stiffness

 We see lame pets every single day, but luckily, they rarely have cancer.
 However, bone cancer can cause pain and lameness, along with swelling along the leg.
 You may find that your pet is limping on one foot or no longer wants to walk or exercise.
 Persistent lameness or stiffness can be a sign of osteosarcoma or bone cancer.

-10. Difficult breathing, urination, or defecation
+10. Difficult Breathing, Urination, or Defecation

 That could be due to the pressure on the respiratory system, urinary system, and digestive system.
 A tumour near the oesophagus, nose or lungs can block airways, making it harder for your pet to breathe.
 Dogs and cats can develop tumours in their urinary tracts, which can make it difficult to urinate.
-Similarly, they can have trouble defecating or has sustained a foul odour from the rear the mass near the anus might be the culprit.
+Similarly, they can have trouble defecating or have sustained a foul odour from the rear the mass near the anus might be the culprit.